PuMP Blueprint Workshop Canberra 2019

 Please make sure you’re comfortable.
 We recommend business casual dress (yes, jeans are okay if you’re dressed smartly).

-Also, make sure you dress in layers (such as wraps or sweaters) – you know how unpredictable and uncontrollable hotel air conditioning can be!
+Also, make sure you dress in layers (such as wraps or sweaters) – you know how unpredictable and uncontrollable training room air conditioning can be!

 What to bring with you